Berky115/BidValidator/readme.md

 # BidValidator

- An App designed to consume Bid requests.
+ An App designed to consume bid requests.
 Validate their formation, and response with the highest bidder from a predetermined list of responses.
 Created for Unity Technologies.

  ## Use